kudobuilder/kudo/docs/FAQ.md

 When a Parameter is updated in an `Instance` object it defines the "update strategy" for the Parameter in the `FrameworkVersion`.
 This gives you also the option to customize your Plan a little bit further, for instance a change of a specific value triggers a pre-defined Plan, for example the `update` plan.
 It also allows different update strategies for different Parameters (e.g. `replicas` vs `image`)

-#### When I create a Framework, will it automatically creating new CRDs?
+#### When I create a Framework, will it automatically create new CRDs?

 That is the eventual goal.
-We want each FrameworkVersion (those versions of a framework) to be a different API version of a command CRD that gets mapped to the framework (see also image below).
+We want each FrameworkVersion (those versions of a Framework) to be a different API version of a command CRD that gets mapped to the Framework (see also image below).
 A Framework creates a CRD and then the versions of those are defined by the FrameworkVersion.

 ![Quick Start](images/kudo-dymanic-crd.png)